 He leaps from the bars of his cage to the concrete floor.
 He slaps his hands on the floor and spins around.
 I leap from the limb of blame to the pool of complicity.

 The guard moves toward us like a predator spotting vulnerability.
 We become increasingly nervous but do our best to seem at ease.
 He tells Henry to delete all the photographs from his phone, advising him that he is lucky that the phone is not confiscated.
-A member of the military then tells us that he would have happily shown us around Flagstaff House if we had only come earlier in the day.

 Chris asks me to buy a Bonnie Raitt t-shirt for him at the concert.
 He doesn’t care what it looks like, only that it must be white.
 He is looking for something to wear when playing squash and the club has an all-white rule for squash attire.
 There are white shirts at the merch table but the black ones are so much nicer.
 I buy a black t-shirt for Chris.

 As a thank-you gift Juliana gives me a batakari, the traditional top from northern Ghana.
 I struggle to fit my head through the opening, feeling awkward.
 Apparently there is a program encouraging Ghanaian men to wear batakaris on the first Friday of every month.
 This is the first Friday of November.
 Adomako takes my picture as I sweat profusely.